Chilldose/COMET/docs/tutorial.rst

 in you project: ::

     temp_history: 3600 # How much should be shown in the humidity history in seconds
-    temphum_update_intervall: 5000 # Update interval of the humidity control in ms
+    temphum_update_interval: 5000 # Update interval of the humidity control in ms
     temphum_plugin: <plugin_name>
     time_format: "%H:%M:%S" # Time format of the humidity control